opencomputeproject/Time-Appliance-Project/DC-Profile/README.md

 - Options required, permitted, prohibited
 - Uncertainty specifications
 - Transport mechanisms required, permitted, or prohibited
-- If relevant, the value of the observation interval &le; used for PTP Variance measurements.
+- If relevant, the value of the observation interval $gt; used for PTP Variance measurements.

 # Reference Model